The Texture Import Settings window defines how Unity imports images from your project’s Assets

 Bilinear | Resize the Texture using bilinear interpolation.
 For images where small, sharp details are important, this can preserve more of these details than Mitchell. | |

 Format | Bypass the automatic system to specify what internal representation to use for the Texture.
 The list of available formats depends on the platform and Texture type.
-For more information, see Texture formats for platform-specific overrides.
+For more information, refer to Choose a GPU texture format by platform.
 Note: Even when you don’t override a platform, this option shows the format chosen by the automatic system.
 This property is only available when overriding for a specific platform, and not as a default setting. |

 |